Okerew/Neural-Web/README.md

 Remember to use the security feature

-There is a problem though because of my limited tests and because of how complex love as a feeling is, needing another person and being taught by trust and joy, the architecture experiences a seemingly unstoppable trend.
-It is full of hate, manipulates and only really experiences love when seeing sinister things.
 In training use a dataset which explains that hateful things are bad and morally correct things are good, to fix the problem.

-If you want you can also try to integrate the quantum functionality located in examples folder in cases using pybindings.

 Only unix systems.